Assignment2

 In this assignment we are going to measure the impact of different pipeline latencies on the overall performance of the system.
 As we discussed in the class it is important to consider measured performance as a product of both software and hardware.
 In this spirit, it might be useful to get a picture of the instruction mix in our workload.
 You might find this information useful in later steps of your analysis.
 As part of this assignment, you will only modify/change the CPU model.
 Models for the board, cache hierarchy, and memory will remain a constant in your experiment.

-• Memory models: You can find all the models you need to use for your memory under components/memories.py.
-You will only use HW2DDR4_2400_8x8 in this assignment.
+• Memory models: You will only use DDR4 in this assignment.

-• Clock frequency: You can use a clock frequency of 4 GHz for all of your simulations.
+• Clock frequency: Use a clock frequency of 1 GHz for all of your simulations.

 Region of Interest (ROI)

 In your role as a computer architect, it’s crucial to focus on the code segments that put the most strain on the specific hardware component you’re targeting.
 There are usually three segments to a program: (a) initialization, (b) computation, and (c) verification.
 As you might have guessed, segment (b) is the important section that you need to study.
-In the DAXPY code above, our ROI is the DAXPY loop.
+In the DAXPY code above, our region of interest (ROI) is the DAXPY loop.

 // Start of daxpy loop